cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 attribute in the CR.
 The operator also supports `imagePullSecretsNames` to access private container registries.

+### Labels and annotations

+The operator can be configured to support inheritance of labels and annotations that are defined in a cluster's metadata, with the goal to improve organizations of Cloud Native PostgreSQL deployment in your Kubernetes infrastructure.

 ### Self-contained instance manager

 Instead of relying on an external tool such as Patroni or Stolon to